Untold lives blog

 The State Bed, with colourful Chinese silk hangings at Calke Abbey, DerbyshireThe State Bed, with colourful Chinese silk hangings at Calke Abbey, Derbyshire.
 Image 48533.
 NTPL Commissioned (NTPL). ©National Trust Images/Mark Fiennes.
 Image courtesy of National Trust.

 The bed features near-perfect embroidered silk hangings.
-The vivid blue outer curtains, embroidered with silk, gold thread, and accents of peacock feathers, depict birds, dragons, butterflies, and trees, standing in striking contrast to the soft ivory silk interior adorned with enchanting designs of human figures, blossoming foliage, and wildlife.
+The vivid blue outer curtains, embroidered with silk, gold thread, and accents of peacock feathers, depict birds, butterflies, and trees, standing in striking contrast to the soft ivory silk interior adorned with enchanting designs of human figures, blossoming foliage, and wildlife.

 The bed remained uninstalled when the estate was gifted to the National Trust in 1985.